SuperOfficeDocs/superoffice-docs/docs/service/install/index.md

 SuperOffice Customer Service requires access to an email server to work, using either POP3 or IMAP to retrieve emails, and SMTP to send emails.
 MAPI can also be used (Exchange) but requires additional licenses.
 Any email account on Exchange servers can be configured to use POP3/IMAP instead of the standard MAPI protocol.

-It is important that the email server allows "relaying", allowing SuperOffice Service to send emails "outside" the domain.
+The email server **must** allow "relaying", allowing SuperOffice Service to send emails "outside" the domain.
 Please be sure that any firewalls must be configured to allow this type of communication.

 ### Network location

 Where on the network should SuperOffice Service be located?

-For security reasons, the SuperOffice Service solution, like all other Internet-connected servers, should be placed in a DMZ (de-militarized zone) or Secure Server Net.
-A DMZ is a zone in the firewall which is protected against breaches from the outside and inside of the firewall.
+For security reasons, the SuperOffice Service solution, like all other Internet-connected servers, should be placed in a DMZ (demilitarized zone) or Secure Server Net.
+A DMZ is a zone in the firewall that is protected against breaches from the outside and inside of the firewall.
 As long as the solution is on the same LAN as the email server, no configurations in the Firewall are necessary.
 If there are firewalls between SuperOffice Service and the email server, the firewall must be configured as described below.

 **NetServer:**